Urban Meyer's Suspension Shows Ohio State Values Winning More Than Morality

 This is who you've sold your soul for, Ohio State.

-This is the man who, while sitting in front of an investigative committee, told a story that made a domestic abuse victim look like some unstable woman filing false charges.
+This is the man who, while sitting in front of an investigative committee, told a story that made Courtney Smith look like some unstable woman filing false charges.
 This is who you've decided will lead young men in your football program and be the face of your university.

-If Urban Meyer wasn't truthful about meeting with Courtney Smith and proclaimed that Zach Smith's arrest was based on Courtney's wild imagination, what else hasn't he been truthful about?
+If Urban Meyer wasn't truthful about meeting with Courtney Smith, what else hasn't he been truthful about?

 More pressing for the immediate future of Ohio State: What else that he hasn't been truthful about is still out there to be uncovered?